Coaching & Technical Assistance

 Kate Hilton

 Kate Hilton is Leadership Faculty in the Atlantic Fellows for Health Equity program at the Fitzhugh Mullan Institute for Workforce Equity at The George Washington University.
 Kate equips people around the globe to build individual, team, and organizational capacity to address the adaptive, human-side of change and brings decades of experience in coaching and teaching leadership, organizing and change management.
+She also provides coaching to leaders who are looking for a reflective space, and sometimes a thought partner, to be more effective on self-management, inner work, and leadership.

 Mary Katherine Matalon

 As a nonprofit fundraising advisor, Mary Katherine is particularly passionate about empowering small and mid-sized nonprofits to develop the skills and resources to identify prospective sources of foundation support, prepare and submit grant proposals, and build ongoing relationships with foundations.
-Her approach is highly collaborative and begins with shared goal setting based on the strengths and circumstances of each nonprofit with which she works.
-She is available to provide standalone workshops on fundamental topics related to grant writing, or to provide more holistic coaching and support from the initial readiness assessment to the submission of a grant proposal.

 Social Movement Technologies